taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Amid the chaos, nearly 60,000 planetside humans fled into orbit on the Space Consortium's Space Barges."**

 A huge crowd of desperate people try to shove themselves onto four enormous Space Barges, but it's clear that even these behemoth vessels will not fit everyone in the launch station.
 The Space Barge launch station staff try to maintain order but everyone is in a hysterical panic.
-Three of the Space Barges have already closed their doors and are firing up its engines.
+Three of the Space Barges have already closed their doors, their energy cells glowing as they prepare to climb up the eSyrup-doped [elevator cable](https://en.wikipedia.org/wiki/Space_elevator#Climbers).

-There are nearly 10 additional empty launch pads, but they are all empty.
+There are nearly 10 additional empty [launch tracks](https://www.smithsonianmag.com/innovation/people-are-still-trying-build-space-elevator-180957877/) but they are all empty.

 Person in the crowd: **"Why aren't the other barges coming back???"**